switchensemble/switchensemble.github.io/prize/index.md

 <h2 class="text-left">[Switch~ Ensemble] 2020 Commissioning Prize</h2>

+<div class="alert alert-warning"><strong>The deadline has passed!</strong> We are looking forward to reviewing applications and will announce the winner in the coming weeks.
+Thanks to all for submitting your amazing work!</div>

 The [Switch~ Ensemble] invites entries for our 2020 commissioning prize from composers and sound artists of all backgrounds.

 **Deadline:** Saturday February 29th 11:59pm PST